-What are the 5 skills that you think are most important for your students to learn?
+What are the 5 dance skills that you think are most important for your students to learn?

-Dance as a performing art (as opposed to social practice), is inherently creative and performative.
+Dance as a performing art is inherently creative and performative.
 When students watch their teachers and try to recreate the steps and shapes presented, they are creating their own physical reality: How can I take what I see and make it happen in my body?
 Every attempt becomes it’s own little performance, as students “put on” the movement and share the experience in front of their instructor, peers, and eventually an audience.

 So often, however, we as educators allow the creative and performance elements of dance to fall to the wayside in the pursuit of technical excellence.
-We wait until they’ve got the choreography down to focus on how they engage the audience while doing it.
-We introduce improvisation to our advanced students as vehicle for “showing off” what they can do; rather than a tool for understanding and applying dance technique.
+We wait until our dance students have got the choreography perfected to focus on how they engage the audience while performing it.
+We introduce improvisation to our advanced students as vehicle for “showing off” what they can do; rather than using it throughout their dance education as a tool for understanding and applying dance technique.
 We encourage or even demand uniformity of expression rather than allowing our students to find their own voices within the movement.

 1.)
 Observe and Embody Details – In order to perform movement exactly, students must develop keen observation skills and learn to embody what they observe quickly and efficiently.
 These are skills unto themselves, and must be taught just like we teach musicality, placement, and vocabulary.

 - The Challenge: When do we find the time?
 In an 1 hour class (or maybe you get 90 minutes, if you are lucky!), it can feel difficult to find the time to introduce another level of learning to your class.
 But making time to instruct students in how to observe movement, and giving them time to really learn how to embody their observations, will give them a leg up in master classes, auditions, and rehearsals throughout their training.
 It will also help them develop observation skills that will benefit them outside the studio!